Look, Zoom, Understand: The Robotic Eyeball for Embodied Perception: Introduction

+The gap is clear: the semantic understanding of VLMs is already strong, yet the ability to actively acquire the right visual evidence remains missing.
+Furthermore, while recent Vision-Language-Action (VLA) models~\cite{brohan2023rt, kim2024openvla} have made strides in embodied AI, they primarily focus on \textit{robotic manipulation}—predicting end-effector or joint-level motor commands to interact with objects.
+In contrast, we argue that before a robot can manipulate the world, it must first master \textit{perceptual action}.
+Instead of moving the entire robot body, a more elegant and efficient solution is to move the ``eyes.''

+To this end, we define the task of \textit{language-guided active visual perception}: given a single RGB image captured by a PTZ (pan-tilt-zoom) camera and a natural language instruction describing the information need (e.g., ``What is the brand of the pen?''), the system must predict three values—pan ($\Delta\theta_1$), tilt ($\Delta\theta_2$), and zoom ($\Delta z$)—to reposition and rescale the field of view so that the task-relevant visual detail is centered and magnified.
+Unlike manipulation, our action space directly controls the observation process on real PTZ actuators.

+To address this task, we propose \textbf{EyeVLA}, a language-guided active vision framework that unifies vision, language, and embodied camera control within a single autoregressive model.
+By embedding action tokens directly into the VLM vocabulary, we seamlessly transform a pre-trained VLM into a VLA agent without requiring a separate control head.
+A core challenge in this transformation is representing continuous PTZ values.
+Naive continuous regression often struggles to converge within discrete language modeling architectures.
+To solve this, we introduce a hierarchical action encoding that discretizes continuous camera adjustments into structured tokens.
+This design is not only highly token-efficient but also preserves strong semantic priors, making it significantly easier for the model to learn the mapping from visual intent to physical camera movements.

+Training such a VLA model requires action-annotated data, but manually collecting real-world PTZ demonstrations is prohibitively expensive and difficult to scale.
+We overcome this bottleneck through a data-efficient post-training pipeline.
+We first synthesize pseudo-data from existing large-scale grounding datasets by mapping bounding box coordinates to simulated PTZ actions.
+However, directly mapping from an image to camera actions presents a steep learning curve.
+Therefore, during training, we incorporate 2D bounding-box predictions as chain-of-thought-style (CoT) spatial reasoning cues, guiding the model to explicitly localize the target region before generating actions.
+We further employ iterative IoU-based filtering to refine the quality of the pseudo-labels.
+Finally, because synthetic data cannot perfectly capture real-world hardware tolerances and scene-dependent geometry, we apply reinforcement learning (RL) to align the policy with real-world action distributions and enhance robustness.

+Extensive ablations and evaluations across 50 diverse real-world scenes over five independent evaluation runs demonstrate the effectiveness of our approach, achieving an average task completion rate of 96\%.
+In summary, our contributions are as follows:

-(i) We formulate camera motion and zoom control as a discrete, tokenized decision process that is seamlessly integrated with and jointly optimized alongside multimodal reasoning, thereby transforming visual perception from passive frame consumption into a closed-loop, evidence-driven, and task-aware active acquisition paradigm;
+(i) We formulate language-guided active visual perception as a discrete, tokenized decision process integrated with multimodal reasoning, transforming visual perception from passive frame consumption into closed-loop, task-aware active acquisition.

-(ii) We introduce a hierarchical discretization of pan/tilt/zoom adjustments and embed them into the VLM vocabulary, enabling unified autoregressive modeling of image, language, and action without a separate control head;
+(ii) We introduce a semantically rich and token-efficient hierarchical action encoding that embeds pan/tilt/zoom adjustments into the VLM vocabulary, enabling unified autoregressive modeling without a separate control head.

-(iii) We leverage 2D region (bounding-box) signals both as structural guidance in the reasoning chain and as reward-shaping elements, yielding a RL mechanism that transfers open-world semantics to fine-grained active control;